Blue Mistflower

 Table of Contents

 Blue Mistflower (Conoclinium coelestinum) is a fall-blooming native plant that is easy to grow and can quickly fill in an area after a season or two thanks to its ability to quickly spread.
+In this article, we’ll discuss how to grow, where to plant, and some benefits of planting.

-Planting native plants makes our yards and spaces gorgeous while helping the birds, butterflies, and animals (and helping save us time!)
-Here are three reasons why planting native is worth it:
+Planting native plants makes our yards and spaces gorgeous while helping the birds, butterflies, and animals (and helping save us water and time.)
+Here are three benefits to planting native plants like Blue Mistflower:

-1. Without native plants, iconic animals like Monarch butterflies and songbirds won’t have the food or homes needed to survive
+1. Support wildlife.
+Without native plants, iconic animals like Monarch butterflies and songbirds won’t have the food or homes needed to survive.

-Blue Mistflower is a butterfly favorite
+Blue Mistflower is a butterfly favorite at a crucial time

 During this time, monarch butterflies are migrating back to Mexico and need lots of food to make this incredible journey.
 Planting native flowers that bloom in the fall is crucial to helping them survive.